-HIV can infect transplanted kidneys in HIV-positive recipients with undetectable virusDecember 5th, 2013 in HIV & AIDS /
+HIV can infect transplanted kidneys in HIV-positive recipients with undetectable virusDecember 5, 2013 in Medicine & Health / HIV & AIDS

 HIV can infect transplanted kidneys in HIV-positive recipients even in the absence of detectable virus in the blood, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The study's investigators also developed a simple urine test to diagnose such infections.